telerik/ajax-docs/controls/listbox/server-side-programming/server-events/selectedindexchanged.md

 # SelectedIndexChanged

 ##

 The __SelectedIndexChanged__ fires when you change the selected item.
-It will fire automatically if the __AutoPostBack="True".__The event fires before the [TextChanged]({%slug listbox/server-side-programming/server-events/textchanged%}) server event.
+It will fire automatically if the __AutoPostBack="True"__.
+The event fires before the [TextChanged]({%slug listbox/server-side-programming/server-events/textchanged%}) server event.

 The event handler receives two parameters: